barr-israel/barrcodes/content/posts/1brc_part2/index.md

 Range (min … max):   209.7 ms … 221.4 ms    50 runs
 ```

-36% and 22% slower than the non-compliant versions.
-But still pretty fast.

 ## Summary

 In this part of the one billion rows challenge, I made my already pretty fast single threaded solution even faster:

 - I demonstrated a few ways to parallelize the work and use many threads, and as expected, the fastest way is the one that requires the least synchronization between the threads.
-- When I ran out of software optimizations to apply, using better hardware was the next step.
-So another huge speedup was achieved by using a server equipped with 112 logical cores.
+- I started benchmarking on a server with far more cores than before.
 - I offloaded the file unmapping to a different process since it started taking a very significant amount of the time.
 - I used an AVX512 instruction available on the new system to shave off a couple more milliseconds.
+- I wrote a new hash map designed specifically for this use case.
+- I found a perfect hash function to make the hash map even faster.

-After all of this work, I achieved a final time of 172.9 milliseconds to solve the one billion rows challenge.
+After all of this work, I achieved a final time of 153.7 milliseconds to solve the one billion rows challenge.